lanius/keiko/README.rst

       "result": "success"
     }

-Control direct inputs and outputs:
+Control the direct inputs and outputs:

 .. code-block:: bash